mmkuang/grayclhn.github.io/index.md

   I recently moved my homepage to GitHub; the old page is still available at <http://www.econ.iastate.edu/~gcalhoun/old.html>.
-I also have a personal blog for photos of my kids and stuff like that (email me if you want the URL; please remind me why I should send you the link, too).
+I also have a personal blog for photos of my kids and stuff like that (email me if you want the URL and please remind me why I should send it to you).

 You can reach me by email at <gcalhoun@iastate.edu> and on Twitter [@gfcal](https://twitter.com/gfcal).
 My office is Heady Hall, room